 In contrast, her private life was struck another heavy blow in January 1953 when her second son Lin drowned in a pond on the compound of her house.
 After that she moved to University Avenue 54 on Inya Lake, given her by the government.

 At the age of 55, Khin Kyi resigned from her position, allegedly because she did not like the policy of General Ne Win, who had terminated the rule of U Nu in March 1962 by a coup.
-However, she never talked about politics in public after having taken role as Ambassador.
-Furthermore, at 55 she had reached the retirment age for public servents in bURMA at that time.
+However, she never talked about politics in public after having taken the role as Ambassador.
+Furthermore, at 55 she had reached the retirment age for female public servents in Burma at that time.
 Later she lived quietly in her house, receiving friends and regular visits of her daughter and her family.
 Her two grandsons celebrated the traditional Shinbyu cermenoy with her in Rangoon.

 In late March 1988 she suffered a stroke and was admitted to Bangkok Greneral Hospital where she had served as a nurse.
 Aung San Suu Kyi flew to Rangoon to look after her.
 In July she was brought back to her house.
 According to the testimony of a Baptist pastor of Judson Church, she called for him to receive Communion.
 She died on December 27, 1988.